print page

 BIRA-IASB ground-based activities at the complementary NDACC station of Harestua (Southern Norway, 60°N) started in January 1994 with the first phase of the SESAME campaign (January-April 1994).
 From Augustus 1995 to December 1995, BIRA-IASB contributed to the validation of the GOME instrument on board on ERS-2 launched in June of this year.

-The instruments in place since January 1998 are composed with two spectrometers mounted together in a temperature regulated box.
+The instruments in place since January 1998 were composed with two spectrometers mounted together in a temperature regulated box.
 The first one, equipped with an Hamamatsu photodiode array, is optimised for the BrO and OClO detection; the second one, equipped with a Reticon photodiode array, measures NO2 and O3 in the visible region.
 The detectors are cooled at -40°C in order to obtain a good signal to noise ratio.

 Data